 We may issue senior or subordinated debt securities.
-Neither the senior debt securities nor the subordinated debt securities will be secured by any of our property or assets or the property or assets of our subsidiaries.
+Neither the senior debt securities nor the subordinated debt securities will be secured by any of our property or assets or the property or assets of any of our subsidiaries.
 Thus, by owning a debt security, you are one of our unsecured creditors.
+The subordinated debt securities we may issue include additional tier 1 capital securities ("AT1s"), of which limited recourse capital notes ("LRCNs") are a type.
+AT1s are subordinated debt securities that qualify for regulatory capital treatment as additional tier 1 capital.

-The senior debt securities will be issued under our senior debt indenture, dated as of October 23, 2003, between Royal Bank of Canada and The Bank of New York Mellon, as successor to the corporate trust business of JPMorgan Chase Bank, N.A., as trustee, as supplemented by a first supplemental indenture, dated as of July 21, 2006, by a second supplemental indenture, dated as of February 28, 2007, and by a third supplemental indenture, dated as of September 7, 2018 and as further amended from time to time (collectively, the "senior debt indenture"), and will be unsubordinated obligations that rank equally with all of our other unsecured and unsubordinated debt, including deposit liabilities, other than certain governmental claims in accordance with applicable law.
+The senior debt securities will be issued under our senior debt indenture, dated as of October 23, 2003, between Royal Bank of Canada and The Bank of New York Mellon, as successor to the corporate trust business of JPMorgan Chase Bank, N.A., as trustee, as supplemented by a first supplemental indenture, dated as of July 21, 2006, by a second supplemental indenture, dated as of February 28, 2007, by a third supplemental indenture, dated as of September 7, 2018, by a fourth supplemental indenture, dated as of June 22, 2023, and by a fifth supplemental indenture, dated as of June 22, 2023, and supplemental indenture, dated as of June 22, 2023, and by a fifth supplemental indenture, dated as of June 22, 2023, and will be unsubordinated obligations that rank equally with all of our other unsecured and unsubordinated debt, including deposit liabilities, other than certain governmental claims in accordance with applicable law.

-The subordinated debt securities will be issued under our subordinated debt indenture, dated as of January 27, 2016, between Royal Bank of Canada and The Bank of New York Mellon, as trustee, as supplemented by a first supplemental indenture, dated as of January 27, 2016 and as further amended from time to time (collectively, the "subordinated debt indenture"), and will be subordinate in right of payment to all of our "senior indebtedness", as defined in the subordinated debt indenture.
-Neither indenture limits our ability to incur additional indebtedness.
+The subordinated debt securities will be issued under our subordinated debt indenture, dated as of January 27, 2016, between Royal Bank of Canada and The Bank of New York Mellon, as trustee, as supplemented by a first supplemental indenture, dated as of January 27, 2016 and as further amended from time to time (collectively, the "subordinated debt indenture"), and will be subordinate in right of payment to all of our "senior indebtedness," as defined in the subordinated debt indenture.
+An issue of subordinated indebtedness may be further subordinated in accordance with its terms.
+LRCNs will be subordinate in right of payment to all of our "Higher Ranked Indebtedness," as defined below under "- Special Provisions Related to LRCNs".
+None of the indentures limit our ability to incur additional indebtedness.

-In the event we become insolvent, our governing legislation provides that priorities among payments of our deposit liabilities (including payments in respect of the senior debt securities) and payments of all of our other liabilities (including payments in respect of the subordinated debt securities) are to be determined in accordance with the laws governing priorities and, where applicable, by the terms of the indebtedness and liabilities.
+In the event we become insolvent, our governing legislation provides that priorities among payments of our deposit liabilities (including payments in respect of the securities) and payments of all of our other liabilities (including payments in respect of the subordinated debt securities) are to be determined in accordance with the laws governing priorities and, where applicable, by the terms of the indebtedness and liabilities.
 Because we have subsidiaries, our right to participate in any distribution of the assets of our banking or non-banking subsidiaries, upon a subsidiary's dissolution, winding-up, liquidation or reorganization or otherwise, and thus your ability to benefit indirectly from such distribution, is subject to the prior claims of creditors of that subsidiary, except to the extent that we may be a creditor of that subsidiary and our claims are recognized.
 There are legal limitations on the extent to which some of our subsidiaries may extend credit, pay dividends or otherwise supply funds to, or engage in transactions with, us or some of our other subsidiaries.
 Accordingly, the debt securities will be structurally subordinated to all existing and future liabilities of our subsidiaries, and holders of debt securities should look only to our assets for payments on the debt securities.